7 Day Mountain Hiking Holiday in Montenegro

 Day 1 – Arrival

-After collection from your arrival point, we transfer by car immediately up into the mountains via an amazing scenic road that takes us directly to the beautiful village of Grebaje.
-Welcome lunch at a local restaurant.
+We transfer by car up into the mountains via an amazingly scenic road which passes briefly into and out of Albania.
+It takes us directly to the beautiful village of Grebaje by the Montenegro/Albanian border, where we will spend the next two nights.
+Welcome dinner at a local restaurant.
+Overnight in Grebaje.

 Day 2 – Hiking the Prokletije